Interested in the concept of Passive House design?

 About Passive house

 It is observed that a Passive House in the U.K. can cost from 8-15% more than a conventional building.
 These additional costs come through the upgraded building envelope and mechanical ventilation system.
-However, over the lifecycle of the Passive House this increase in capital costs is eclipsed by the dramatic savings made due to reduced energy consumption and the almost non-existent heating bills.
+However, over the lifecycle of this increase in capital costs is eclipsed by the dramatic savings made due to reduced energy consumption and the almost non-existent heating bills.
 Construction costs will of course continue to reduce as the U.K.’s construction sector experience grows.

-Passive House Benefits
+Benefits

 Costs